parshawn/parshawn/README.md

   - **Stanford Deep Data Research Center**: (Incoming) Developing AI-ready datasets with **HuBMAP** and **AI-READI**, and assisting in creating a computational cancer biology course.
   - **MD Anderson Cancer Center**: Leveraging imaging data and machine learning to improve outcomes for patients undergoing radiation therapy.

-- 🧑‍💻 **Engineer**: I thrive in building tools that make data more accessible and actionable, from creating Python-based automation scripts to designing scalable cloud infrastructure.
+- 🧑‍💻 **Engineer**: I thrive in building tools that make data more accessible and actionable, from creating automation scripts to designing scalable cloud infrastructure.

 - 🌍 **Entrepreneurial Aspirations**: I aim to combine my expertise in bioengineering and AI to contribute to cutting-edge advancements in biopharma and eventually launch my own biotech company.